 When unsubscribing from a mailing list isn’t enough, blocking is an excellent way to help reduce the madness of unwanted messages in your inbox.

-Unblocking someone, should you later change your mind, is as easy as opening the same drop-down menu.
+You will use the same drop-down menu you employed to block someone as you do to unblock them.
 Just select the Unblock [Sender’s Name] option from either interface.
 Either interface will also show a dark grey and white banner at the top of any email from a blocked sender.
 You can click the Unblock Sender button on this banner to unblock that address, too.

-Suppose you’re ever the recipient of harassment, intimidation tactics, or threats by email.
+You may find yourself in the unfortunate and sometimes scary situation of receiving threatening or harassing emails.
 In that case, you can rest easy knowing this is a violation of Gmail’s Program Policies and can also be a violation of cyber harassment laws.

-Instead of just blocking their email address, make sure you also report these people to your local authorities.
+Not only should you block these email addresses, but you should also file a police report for harassment.
 Police near you can educate you on your local cyber laws and determine whether they apply to your situation.

 - How to create disposable email addresses